 If you’re reasonably fit, I recommend you work up a sweat climbing, walking actually, up to the 300m peak of San Cristobal Hill.
 That way you can appreciate the increasingly elevated views of the city and the Andes.
 Alternatively, use the funicular or cable car.

-At the top of the hill there’s collection of large, contemporary crucifixes, a church and a cardboard cutout of the current Pope, Francis.
+At the top of the hill, there’s collection of large, contemporary crucifixes, a church, and a cardboard cutout of the current Pope, Francis.
 Unless you’re a devout Christian, the real thrill here are the extraordinary views. #instagramopportunity

-Itinerary in Santiago de Chile: Cable car
+Santiago Itinerary: Cable car

 For views of Santiago from the other side of San Cristobal Hill, take the cable car down.
 At ground level, at the cable car station, you’ll find yourself near, a 10-minute walk, from a large shopping centre (Sky Costanera).
 Personally, I hate shopping but from a cultural perspective, I find it interesting to see shops in other countries.
 Horses for courses I suppose.
 If nothing else you might appreciate a blast of cool air conditioning and some free wifi.